 - Better understanding of what others perceive to be their strengths

 - Supports leaders to 'get it right'

 - Reinforces a culture of constructive feedback and open communication

-- Embeds expected working behaviours
+- Embeds expected working behaviours/ helps raise company performance

 - Further develops a culture of continuous performance improvement

 - Enables the identification of individual, team and organisational training needs

 360 degree feedback - Uses within manager development